Please read the following Terms and Conditions, which relate to information regarding general use of CDEP.

 The trademarks and logos which are displayed on the websites are the trademarks of the CUHP and its licensors (although these may change through time).
 Any use including framing, metatags or other text utilising the CUHFT’s trademarks or other trademarks displayed, is strictly prohibited without our (or our licensor's) express written consent.

-Any request for permission of our content or images, or other use of our intellectual property not authorised under a subscription, should be made to the Candice Ward, Lead CDEP Educator.
+Any request for permission of our content or images, or other use of our intellectual property, not authorised under a subscription, should be made to Candice Ward, Lead CDEP Educator.

 We have no control over the contents or functionality of those sites and accept no responsibility for any loss or damages that may arise from your use of them.
-We are not responsible for any website outside the CDEP website, and such websites use will be subject to relevant terms and conditions and privacy policies.
+We are not responsible for any website outside the CDEP website, and the use of such websites will be subject to relevant terms and conditions and privacy policies.

 You may not provide a link which suggests a form of association, approval or endorsement on our part, unless we have expressly agreed to this in writing.
 We reserve the right to withdraw any linking permission upon notice to you or by amending these terms and conditions.

 As of 2016, Microsoft no longer provides security updates or technical support for older versions of Internet Explorer.
 CDEP recommends that you make use of supported web browsers such as Firefox, Google Chrome, Internet Explorer, Safari, etc where the web browsers have regular security updates ensuring that identified browser issues are rectified.
 These regular security updates help protect computers from malicious attacks, so upgrading and using current web browsers is important for data protection.